itoffshore/ffmpegthumbnailer/README.md

 This thumbnailer was designed to be as fast and lightweight as possible.
 The only dependencies are ffmpeg and libpng.

-This is the 2.0.9 sources from https://code.google.com/p/ffmpegthumbnailer packaged into a release so it can be used in http://ignorantguru.github.io/spacefm for http://alpinelinux.org (& perhaps be useful for other distributions).
+This is the 2.0.9 sources from the [Author's Google Drive](https://code.google.com/p/ffmpegthumbnailer) packaged into a release so it can be used in [SpaceFM 1.0.0+](http://ignorantguru.github.io/spacefm) for [Alpine Linux](http://alpinelinux.org) (& perhaps be useful for other distributions).